 While there’s a lot of info out there and it’s easy to get overwhelmed, here are the basic differences you need to know between Indian and Italian marble.

-Indian marble is quarried extensively in North India.
-This makes it a cost-effective choice with a wide variety of colors and textures.
+Indian marble is quarried extensively in North India making it a cost-effective choice available in a wide variety of colors and textures.
 It has a medium luster and is a relatively harder stone.

 - Lustrous white Makrana marble (famously used in the Taj Mahal)